F. King Alexander

 Fieldon King Alexander is an American former university administrator and professor of higher education policy and finance.
 He was the president of Oregon State University, Louisiana State University, California State University, Long Beach, and Murray State University.
-He resigned from his most recent position as President of Oregon State University in 2021 after a faculty vote of no-confidence.

 Early life and career

-Alexander is in the Boy's and Girl's Club Hall of Fame.
+Alexander is an inductee of the Boy's and Girl's Club Hall of Fame.

 Alexander received a bachelor's degree in political science from St. Lawrence University.
 After completing his master's degree at Oxford, Alexander worked as Coordinator of External Programs and then as Director of Annual Giving at the University of North Carolina at Greensboro prior to pursuing his Ph.D. at the University of Wisconsin-Madison.

 University presidencies

 Murray State University

 Alexander served as the 10th president of Murray State University in Kentucky from 2001 to 2005, his predecessor being his father Kern Alexander.
 Murray State's faculty senate passed a resolution condemning the closed process behind his appointment by the university's board of regents, which had named itself as the search committee.
 As president, Alexander improved the relationship between faculty and the administration and oversaw the construction or renovation of several campus buildings, including the Alexander Hall Education Building and the Susan E. Bauernfeind Student Recreation and Wellness Center.

 Alexander was invited to testify to the U.S. House of Representatives subcommittee on 21st Century Competitiveness in the 108th Congress in 2003.

 Alexander was a Foundation Fellow at Harris Manchester College and a faculty affiliate at the University of Illinois and Cornell University.